Africa–China economic relations: African natural resource exports

-Oil
+The infrastructure-for-resources model

+Chinese investments in Africa often follow the 'infrastructure-for-resources model', meaning that China finances and builds infrastructure in exchange for access to minerals and other commodities.
+The dominance of Chinese investments in Zimbabwe's mining sector, in combination with Chinese financing of major infrastructure projects such as power plants, airports and industrial processing plants, is one example that illustrates this model.

+Historical oil export and production data

 Africa produced about 10.7 Mbpd of oil in 2005, 12% of the 84 Mbpd produced worldwide.
 Around one half of that is produced in north Africa, which has preferential trade agreements with Europe.
 The sub-Saharan oil producers include by global rank and Mbpd: Nigeria (13th; 2.35Mbpd), Angola (16th; 1.91Mbpd), Sudan (31st; .47Mbpd).
 Guinea (33rd), Congo (38th), and Chad (45th) also have notable oil output.

 In 2005, 35% of exported African oil went to the EU, 32% to the US, 10% to China, while 1% of African gas goes to other parts of Asia.
 North African preferentially exporting its oil to western countries: EU 64%; US 18%; all others 18%.
 60% of African wood goes to China, where it is manufactured, and then sell across the world.

 As of 2007, thanks to good diplomatic relations and recent growth, Africa provides 30% of China's oil needs, with Sudanese's oil account for 10 of these 30 points.

 Major projects

 Chinese companies have recently increased their activity worldwide.
-Specifically in Africa, notable cases are:
+Some major projects include: